 It is what children know about reading and writing before they can actually read and write.
 Research shows that children get ready to read years before they start school.

-SOAR with your kids @ the library.
-Practice these six pre-literacy skills to prepare your child for reading and writing:
+Pre-literacy Skills: Practice these pre-literacy skills to prepare your child for reading and writing:

 For more information on early literacy, please visit the United for Libraries Early Literacy Page.

 1000 Books Before Kindergarten

 Prepare your child for school and lifelong learning by participating in the 1000 Books Before Kindergarten Program.
 Pick up a log at the Children's Desk, print it from home or simply keep a list of the books you read together.
 Repeats count!
 You can use any way you want to keep track of the titles read including apps you may find in your app store.
 Any pre-school-age child who has not begun kindergarten may participate.

 Come visit the Children's Desk after every 100 books for a sticker.
 At 500 and 1000 books, your child's name will be put up on the Storytime Room Wall!
 After 1000 books your child will receive a small prize while supplies last.

 Read any book you want.
 Need inspiration?
 Try this list.

 Popular author Mem Fox does!

 All it takes is 15 minutes a day!
 Check out readaloud.org.

 Are you helping your little one get ready to read?